What time is it? Summer holiday time!

 7. Wear light, comfortable and cotton clothes

 Cotton allows better air circulation and aids in absorbing sweat.
-Light and loose cotton clothes pass light through it and hence you fell less heat.
+Light and loose cotton clothes pass light through it and hence you feel less heat.

 8. Cover yourself up